At the present time, Dr. Rosen and colleagues and are working on the following research projects:

 Health and Media Among Children

-- Study 1 (in process) is looking at the impact of media on the physical and emotional health of children, teens and young adults.
+- Study 1 examined the impact of media on the physical and emotional health of children, teens and young adults (see publications page for a copy of this study)

-- Study 2 (in process) is examining the relationship between media and technology usage and signs and symptoms of psychiatric disorders.
+- Study 2 examined the relationship between media and technology usage and signs and symptoms of psychiatric disorders (see publications page for a copy of this study)

 Sleeping With Technology

-- This study is looking at the impact of technology and media use in the last hour before bedtime.
+- This study looked at the impact of technology and media use in the last hour before bedtime.

 Multitasking in the Classroom and in the Home